WildDIC/AliexpressOrders/README.md

 4. Implement google sheet integration
 5. Implement batch google sheet update (Now update to google sheets is much faster - 20s for 200 plus orders)
 6. Order tracking ID integrated.
 Also, the last package delivery status for the tracking id is retrieved
+7. Scraps in background, tested both with chromium and firefox headless

 ### Work In Progress
 1. Order carrier retrieval